Fascinating Irish Kings and Queens Who Changed History

 The Fír Bolg were the fourth group of people to arrive in Ireland.
 They were the descendants of Irish people who left the island and travelled the world.
 They established the High Kingship and over the next 37 years, 9 High Kings ruled over Ireland.
 They also established the seat of the High Kings at the Hill of Tara.

 The First High King of Ireland had a short and unfulfilled life.
-Only one year after becoming a king, he passed away at a place called Dind Ríg in the province of Leinster (by reasons unknown).
+Only one year after becoming a king, he passed away from unknown causes at a place called Dind Ríg in the province of Leinster.
 He was buried at Dumha Sláine.
 The Hill of Slane, as it is known today, has become a centre for religion and learning in Ireland over time and is closely associated with St. Patrick.

-After the death of King Sláine, his brother Rudraige took up the mantle but little did he know that tragic death runs in the family.
-King Rudraige was also short-lived as he died 2 years later.
-The other two brothers of the five became joint High Kings and ruled for 4 years until they both died due to the plague.
+After the death of King Sláine, his brother Rudraige took up the mantle, but little did he know that tragic death runs in the family.
+King Rudraige was also short-lived; he died 2 years later.
+The two brothers of the remaining three became joint High Kings and ruled for 4 years until they both died due to the plague.

 nuada-of-the-silver-arm